-Electrical engineering is a very popular profession among defense contractors, who typically are located around military installations.
+Electrical engineering is a popular profession among defense contractors, who are often located around military installations.
 Electrical engineers typically do the following:

-- Direct manufacturing, installing and testing of electrical equipment to ensure that products meet specifications and codes
+- Manufacture, install and test electrical equipment to ensure that products meet specifications and codes.

 If you are considering a career as an electrical engineer, review the Research Occupations tool on MySECO.
 You should also take the Strong Interest Explorer and Myers-Briggs self-assessments to make sure your skills and interests align with this career path.